-Let's say that by expiry date, the share price has risen to $65.
+Let's say that by expiration date, the share price has risen to $65.
 Your bought put options will expire worthless and your sold call options will be $5,000 in loss.
 But your purchased shares will be $3,650 in profit.
-The difference between these two is $1,350 loss.
-But you have received $1,800 credit from your option strategy so you make an overall $450 profit, less brokerage costs.
+Putting it another way, the shares that you purchased for $61.35 will be "called away", forcing you to sell them for $60.00.

-Call options by nature, are normally more expensive than put options, because their upside potential intrinsic value is unlimited, whereas the intrinsic value in put options can only be the difference between the current share price and zero.
+Call options by nature, are normally more expensive than put options, because their upside potential intrinsic value is theoretically unlimited, whereas the intrinsic value in put options can only be the difference between the current share price and zero.
 But if you understand something about implied volatility in option pricing, you will understand that this may not always be the case.

 Looking at the above, you're probably thinking that $61,350 is a lot of money to invest in shares for a tiny $450 profit at option expiration date.
 But what if you could achieve the same result without such a large outlay?
-Would that be more attractive?

 Remember, the only reason you bought shares in the above example, was to hedge against the loss on your sold call options.
 What if there was another way you could achieve the same result, but with only about 5 percent of the outlay?

 For our purpose, let's illustrate with contracts for difference (CFDs).
 CFDs don't have fixed 'strike prices' like option contracts, so instead of buying 1,000 shares, you can take advantage of this by going long 1,000 XYZ contracts for difference at $61.35.

-You would do exactly the same as outlined above, except that instead of needing $61,350 in your account to buy the shares, you only outlay 5 percent of the overall share value, which is $3,068 plus brokerage, plus interest on the remaining 95 percent ($58,282) for the duration of the trade.
+You would do exactly the same as outlined above, except that instead of needing $61,350 in your account to buy the shares, you only outlay about 5 percent of the overall share value, which is $3,068 plus brokerage, plus interest on the remaining 95 percent ($58,282) for the duration of the trade.